Eni Aluko: Juventus, 2018–2019

 Aluko signed for Serie A club Juventus on 6 June 2018.
+Aluko finished top scorer for Juventus in her first season in Italy winning the Supercoppa title and the League title.
 However, in 2019 she spoke about negative experiences in the city, calling it "decades behind" and saying she had been made to feel like Pablo Escobar on occasions at Turin airport.

 In November 2019, Aluko announced that she would be leaving Juventus after 18 months at the club, stating her time at the club had been one of "great success and lots of learning."
 She returned to Britain in December having won Serie A, Coppa Italia and Supercoppa Italiana, as well as being Juventus' top scorer for last season.
 On 15 January 2020, Aluko announced her retirement from professional football.